Ethical Investing: Profiting with Conscience

 In the simplest terms: you will be choosing to invest in companies that adhere to your personal belief of what is good or, at least, acceptable.

-Is This Profitable?
+Is Conscience-Backed Investing Profitable?

 Of course, it is important to note that profits still depend on how much research you are willing to do before investing.
 Just because a company adheres to ethical standards does not mean it immediately deserves your patronage.
 Do not invest on ethical aspects alone but, rather, use this as an additional factor for making your investment choice.